h2oai/h2ogpt/FAQ.md

 - Input = `'<human>: '` + <HUMAN_INPUT>
 - Response = `'<bot>: '` + <CHATBOT_REPLY>

-And a training string could look like this: `'<human>: hi, how are you? <bot>: Hi, I am doing great.
-How can I help you?'` At inference time, the model input would be like this: `'<human>: hi, how are you? <bot>: '`, and the model would generate the bot part.
+And a training string could look like this: `'<human>: hi, how are you?<bot>: Hi, I am doing great.
+How can I help you?'`.
+At inference time, the model input would be like this: `'<human>: Tell me a joke about snow flakes.<bot>: '`, and the model would generate the bot part.

 ### Why does h2oGPT say it was trained by OpenAI or Open Assistant?